 • Legal academics

 • Representatives from relevant regulatory bodies and governmental authorities

-GOLD magazine was founded in 2011 as the first English-language business monthly in Cyprus.
-Today, it is not only synonymous with the promotion of good business practices but it has a unique and valuable readership of High Net Worth Individuals, international company executives, English-speaking Cypriot and non-Cypriot businessmen and women.
-GOLD provides a comprehensive and informed overview of the local business scene, the economy and the market and has gained a reputation for its in-depth articles and revealing interviews with key local and international personalities. www.goldnews.com.cy
+GOLD was first published in 2011 as the first monthly English-language magazine in Cyprus.
+Today, it not only consistently promotes good business practices but has a unique and valuable readership, comprising High Net Worth Individ¬uals, executives of international companies, and English-speaking Cypriot and non-Cypriot busi¬nessmen and women. www.goldnews.com.cy

 Natalia is responsible for the content of this event.
 If you have any content-related or other queries, you can contact her on +357 22505548 (Monday-Friday, 09:00-15:00) or via email at email@example.com.